avasdao/subnet-builders/web/src/pages/pre/intro.md

 description: Learn about precompiled contracts
 ---

+On top of having a set of opcodes to choose from, the EVM also offers a set of more advanced functionalities through precompiled contracts.
+These are a special kind of contracts that are bundled with the EVM at fixed addresses, and can be called with a determined gas cost.

 Subnet EVM can provide custom functionalities with precompiled contracts.
 These precompiled contracts can be activated through `ChainConfig` (in genesis or as an upgrade).
 Ava's DAO will introduce several precompiled contracts to the EVM subnets running on top of Avalanche, which will enable more efficient smart contracts.

-> __Did you know? —__ On top of having a set of opcodes to choose from, the EVM also offers a set of more advanced functionalities through precompiled contracts.
-These are a special kind of contracts that are bundled with the EVM at fixed addresses, and can be called with a determined gas cost.
-The addresses start from 1, and increment for each contract.
+{% callout title="Did you know?" %}
+The precompiled addresses start from 1 `0x0000...0001`, and increment for each new contract.
+{% /callout %}

 ---

-## Precompiled contracts
+## What are precompiled contracts?

 Please note that the numbering is also the address of the contract, eg. `ECRECOVER` is located at `0x0000000000000000000000000000000000000001`